keithalewis/math/um1.md

 $$
 \tag{1} X_t D_t = (X_u D_u + \sum_{t < s \le u} C_s D_s)|{\AA_t}
 $$
-where $|$ indicates restriction of measure to a subalgebra of sets.
 Note if cash flows are zero then deflated prices are a martingale.
 If there are a finite number of cash flows then prices are determined by deflated future cash flows.